-2. By holding the book up south of him, and looking attentively at the cut, the student will understand why the Sun "rises" or first appears in the east.
+2. By holding the book up south of him, and looking attentively at the cut, the student will understand why the Sun "rises" or first appears in the cast.
 It is because the Earth revolves eastward.
-Thus the observer at A is carried round into the light, and sees the Sun rise when he reaches B.] DIURNAL REVOLUTION OF THE PLANETS.
+Thus the observer at A is carried round into the light, and sees the Sun rise when he reaches B.]